vacp2p/rfc/content/docs/rfcs/18/README.md

 - Hard Test - blockchain integration and deployed to public testnet (Goerli, Optimism testnet or similar)
 - Hard Main - deployed to a public mainnet

-An implementation MAY support and of these phases.
+An implementation MAY support any of these phases.

 ## Soft phase